pvictordev/php-docker/README.md

 # PHP & Docker
-## An example how to virtualize and deploy a php application.
+## An example how to dockerize a php application.